Borealis-BioModeling/qspy/docs/model-summary-generator.md

 ### Including a Model Diagram

-If you include an instance of `ModelMermaidDiagram` in the model definition then  the corresponding diagram will be included in the summary:
+If you include an instance of `ModelMermaidDiagrammer` in the model definition then  the corresponding diagram will be included in the summary:

 ```python
 model.markdown_summary(include_diagram=True)